davidgsd/AllScan/README.md

 Currently AllScan supports favorites.ini entries that refer to connecting nodes eg. 'cmd[] = "rpt cmd %node% ilink 3 [node#]"' but will also support other types of commands at some point.
 The code also saves a backup copy to favorites.ini.bak in case of any issue.
 New features will be prioritized based on requests so let me know what you'd like to see.

 # Install
-The first step is to make sure you have AllMon2 or Supermon installed, properly configured and working.
+The first step is to make sure you are using the latest 2.0 Beta version of the ASL Distribution (available [here](http://downloads.allstarlink.org/index.php?b=ASL_Images_Beta)), and that you have AllMon2 or Supermon installed, properly configured and working.
 If you have Supermon already working, AllScan will then work right away with no configuration changes needed, and will use the favorites.ini file in the /var/www/html/supermon/ directory.
 See [supermon-install.txt](https://github.com/davidgsd/AllScan/blob/main/docs/supermon-install.txt) or the Supermon groups.io page for details on how to install Supermon.

 Make sure you have your node information defined in /var/www/html/supermon/allmon.ini and global.inc (specifically your node numbers in allmon.ini, and $CALL, $LOCATION, and $TITLE2 (eg. "Node 56789") in global.inc).
 AllScan uses those same settings.
 Also make sure you are able to properly execute various functions in Supermon such as connecting and disconnecting remote nodes.
 AllScan will soon support automatically using the AllMon2 files if Supermon is not installed/configured, but Supermon is very easy to set up and has some nice maintenance/debug features.

 You will need SSH access to your node and should have basic familiarity with Linux.
-This has been tested on AllStarLink nodes with Supermon 7, and may not work as well with hamvoip or allmon.
+This has been tested on AllStarLink 2.0 Beta nodes with Supermon 7, and may not work as well or may require some adjustments to install or configuration steps with HamVOIP, pre-2.0 ASL releases, or AllMon.

 Once you are logged in by SSH to your node run the following commands:

 	cd /var/www/html
-	sudo mkdir allscan; cd allscan
+	sudo mkdir allscan; sudo chmod 775 allscan; sudo chgrp repeater allscan; cd allscan wget https://github.com/davidgsd/AllScan/archive/refs/heads/main.zip
-	wget https://github.com/davidgsd/AllScan/archive/refs/heads/main.zip
 	unzip main.zip; mv AllScan-main/* .
 	rm main.zip; rmdir AllScan-main
+	chmod 664 allscan.ini; chgrp www-data allscan.ini

 Now open a browser and go to your node's IP address followed by /allscan/ eg. `http://192.168.1.23/allscan/`, and bookmark that URL.
 You should see a Connection Status table showing your Node number(s), Call Sign and Location, a control form where you can enter node numbers and use the Connect, Disconnect, etc. buttons, and a Favorites table with at least a few favorites listed.
 If any of these are not showing check your allmon.ini and global.inc files in /var/www/html/supermon/ and make sure they are properly configured.

 # Update
-AllScan has no configuration files in its own directory currently thus the update process is similar to the install process with exception that you don't need to create the allscan directory and should delete all files in the directory prior to downloading the update.
+The update process is similar to the install process with exception that you don't need to create the allscan directory and should delete all files in the directory prior to downloading the update.
 To update AllScan log into your node with SSH and run the following commands:

 	cd /var/www/html/allscan
 	rm -rf *
+	sudo chmod 775 .; sudo chgrp repeater .
 	wget https://github.com/davidgsd/AllScan/archive/refs/heads/main.zip
 	unzip main.zip; mv AllScan-main/* .
 	rm main.zip; rmdir AllScan-main
+	chmod 664 allscan.ini; chgrp www-data allscan.ini

 Now open a browser and go to your node's IP address followed by /allscan/, and force a full reload by pressing Shift-[F5], or in mobile browsers do a long-press of the reload button.
 This will ensure your browser also reloads the JavaScript and CSS files.